How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 - The free version only supports the Main Movie and Full Disc copy modes.

-Step 2: Select "Copy" module and choose "Main Movie" copy mode.
+Get DVDFab DVD copy software launched on Windows or Mac.
+Select "Copy" module and choose "Main Movie" copy mode.
 Then insert a DVD disc to your optical drive and DVDFab will automatically load it to the main interface.

-💡Differences in the Six Copy Modes to Copy DVD Movie to Computer:
+Differences in the Six Copy Modes to Copy DVD Movie to Computer:

-- Full Disc: Copy all content of the disc/ISO/Folder source
+- Full Disc: Copy all content of the disc/ISO/folder source

-- Split: Split one DVD 9 into two DVD 5
+- Split: Split one DVD-9 into two DVD-5

 - Clone/Burn: clone DVD or BD in a 1:1 ratio with nothing lost